massoncheg/forgejo-docs/docs/admin/runner-installation.md

 Note: `container.docker_host = "automount"` is only available for forgejo-runner >= 5.0.3.
 For forgejo-runner < 5.0.3, it must be explicitly
-set to an empty string.
+set to an empty string. \
+Note: `container.force_rebuild` is only available for forgejo-runner >= 6.0.2.
+For forgejo-runner < 6.0.2, it defaults to `false`

 #### Cache configuration